trademarkvision/frontend-dev-excercise/README.md

 ## Submit

-When you're satisfied with your result, either create and email us a zip archive (excluding the `node_modules` folder) or submit a Pull Request.
+When you're satisfied with your result, either create and email us a zip archive (excluding the `node_modules` folder) or fork the repo and email us the link :)